999usif/nvimConfig/help.md

 dw -> delete from cursor position of current word to end of word (number)j -> jump down (number) lines in NORMAL mode (number)k -> jump up (number) lines in NORMAL mode

+> to indent in VISUAL mode

+hjkl to move around in NORMAL and VISUAL

+C-w -> switch window in focus